Studying Chemistry in Germany

 This is how the course runs

 During the first four semesters, the students focus on organic, inorganic, physical and analytical chemistry.
 They learn what properties the elements in the periodic table have and how basic reactions occur.
 They deal with compounds with and without carbon, with redox reactions and acid-base equilibria, with thermodynamics and bonding theory.
 Mathematics and physics are also included.
-In the lectures, chemical experiments are often presented - in the laboratory, the students learn in parallel how to determine masses and volumes, how to prepare substances, and of which components substance mixtures are made up.
+Chemical experiments are often presented in lectures.
+Students learn how to determine masses and volumes, how to produce substances and which components make up mixtures of substances in the laboratory practicals.
 They work with test tubes, pipettes and Bunsen burners, use dyes and practice dealing with corrosive or toxic compounds.
-"Chemistry is a mostly experimental science.
-That's why practical work is a part of it until the end of the course,” says Wolfram Koch, Managing Director of the Gesellschaft Deutscher Chemiker.
-For the experiments, the students write protocols and evaluate the results on the computer.
-Digitisation and big data play an important role here - because the results should also be findable and usable for third parties.
-Starting in the fifth semester, students choose their own specializations - such as materials science or atmospheric chemistry.
+Students write protocols for the experiments in which they must describe the experimental set-up and procedure.
+Evaluations with programmes such as Excel or Matlab are also part of the course.
+Digitisation and Big Data play an important role in this.
+Starting in the fifth semester, students choose their own specialisations such as materials science, biochemistry or computer chemistry.
 Often they can then start their own research project.

 Typical questions raised within the subject

-- How do you determine which substances are contained in foods?
+- How do you determine which substances are contained in food?

-- How can phosphates be recovered from sewage treatment plants?
+- How can CO₂ be removed from the atmosphere?

 The subject suits you,...